AlexandraShuyanova/MyJournal/README.md

 - `useState` – for component state management
 - `useEffect` – for side effects and data persistence
-- `useRef` – for accessing DOM elements and storing mutable values
+- `useRef` – for accessing DOM elements and storing mutable values, managing input focus, and implementing form validation highlighting
 - `useMemo` – for memoizing expensive calculations
 - `useCallback` – for memoizing functions
 - `useContext` – for global state (user switching)